What is better than swimming around in a fully transparent pool? With acrylic pool wall…

 How to compare Glass vs Acrylic aquariums: Here are a few key performance parameters when comparing acrylic to glass for aquarium construction.

 Glass is simply not as strong as acrylic.
 Acrylic can be up to more than a dozen times stronger than even the best glass material.
 When it comes to shear strength acrylic will always be far more impact resistant than glass.
 Acrylic offers greater strength when it comes to protecting a substantial investment in an aquarium.

 Those concerned about better viewing when designing an aquarium will find that acrylic is almost 90% more transparent than glass equally thick.

 Acrylic is known for its superior capabilities when it comes to insulating.
 In fact, it is clearly better in terms of insulation as compared to glass.
 Acrylic boasts more than 30% better insulation capabilities overall.
 Ultimately this results in more stable and consistent temperature control especially when dealing with a highly sensitive fish species.
 As an added note, acrylic is an excellent material when perspiration is an issue, especially with cold water related systems.

-Simply stated, acrylic offers less distortion and a more accurate picture of the interior of an aquarium as compared to glass.
+Simply stated, acrylic Aquariums offer less distortion and a more accurate picture of the interior of an aquarium as compared to glass tanks.
 Acrylic is very similar to water when measuring refraction.